 From Hooker Falls, backtrack the way you came and cross over Staton Road and cross the bridge over the Little River.
 Take Triple Falls Trail (0.5 miles).
 The trail runs parallel to the river and you hike upstream.
 The trail bends to the right and ascends 1000 feet up a steep slope.
 Triple Falls is on the left.

 High Falls: GPS: 35.192778 N / 82.614444 W

-From Triple Falls, High Falls is about a 15 minute walk/hike.
-Continue along the same trail until it intersects with High Falls Trail and turn left.
+From Triple Falls, High Falls is about a 15-minute walk/hike.
+Continue along the same trail until it intersects with High Falls Trail and then turn left.
 Walk parallel to the river about 2000 feet and turn right at the next intersection which is still High Falls Trail.
 Continue up the slope to High Falls.

 From High Falls we then tracked back on High Falls Trail to the Covered Bridge Trail.
 This was just a short walk and well worth the view from the bridge and the beauty of the bridge itself.

 From the Covered Bridge, we back-tracked: Covered Bridge Trail, right on High Falls Trail, right on Triple Falls Trail, cross over Staton Road to the parking area.

 GPS Tracking Map:

 For a complete GPS Tracking Map of our hike to DuPont State Forest – CLICK HERE

 We absolutely loved our day at DuPont State Forest and will hike there many, many more times to come.
 The trifecta of wonderful waterfalls – Hooker Falls, Triple Falls, and High Falls will leave you speechless as you take in all the natural beauty of this amazing forest land.

 - For our top picks for nearby hiking trails, see Top 12 Hikes Around Lake Lure, NC – A Hikers Paradise